Senior Nutrition Education

 Southeast Missouri Food Bank

-Southeast Missouri Food Bank serves sixteen counties of Southeast Missouri through over 150 nonprofit hunger relief agencies.
-Member agencies include food pantries, soup kitchens, shelters for the abused and homeless, senior citizen programs, low-income children’s programs and non-profit rehabilitation facilities.
+Southeast Missouri Food Bank serves sixteen counties of Southeast Missouri through a network of more than 150 nonprofit hunger relief agencies and direct relief programs.
+Our member agencies include food pantries, soup kitchens, shelters for the abused and homeless individuals, senior programs, low-income children’s programs, and nonprofit rehabilitation facilities.